 14. 15.
-How will you ensure the size of the Council of Governors is manageable?
+16. The size and composition of the Council of Governors How will you ensure the size of the Council of Governors is manageable?
 What part do you want the Council of Governors to play in the NHS foundation trust and how will you empower them?
-We have estimated a Council of Governors of 24, made up of the following: 13 Public governors (elected) 15 Staff governor (appointed) 16 Local authority governor (appointed) 17 Staff council governor (appointed) 18 Voluntary sector governors (appointed) 19 Voluntary sector governors (appointed).
+We have estimated a Council of Governors of 24, made up of the following: 13 Public governors (elected) 3 Staff governors (elected) 1 PCT governor (appointed) 1 Local authority governor (appointed) 1 Staff council governor (appointed) 5 Voluntary sector governors (appointed).
 And the Chairman of the Board of Directors will be the Chairman of the Council of Governors.
 We believe a Council of 24 governors to be an optimum number to ensure that the agenda and level of engagement is manageable and effective.
 The Council of Governors will have an important role to play in the development and implementation of the Trust's integrated business plan, providing a different perspective at times and stimulating the debate.
 We wish the Council of Governors to be reflective of the communities we serve.
 These numbers take into account feedback from the public consultation.
 As per the National Health Service Act 2006, the number of elected governors should be equal to or more than the appointed governors.
 The Staff Council, PCT (or GP consortia), Local Authority and Voluntary sector governors will represent the interests of partner organisations.
 Our research indicates that small Councils are more effective.
 We will work to ensure that dialogue between the Directors and Governors is effective.
 The public governors will be encouraged to develop particular areas of interest within the service and we will seek ways in which to develop their role.
 We plan an in depth induction programme for all governors.
 We will also, through our membership strategy, work with the public governors to support them in engaging with their constituent members.
-Public Gov vornore 15.
+Public Gov ernors 15.
 The process to be followed for nominating public governors and details of the election process The process for nomination will be as per the National Health Service Act 2006.
 The election process will follow the current DH model election rules, using the first-past-the-post model.
 As per the National Health Service Act 2006.
 The first-past-the-post model will be implemented in line with the model constitution and election rules.
 16. Circumstances in which people are not eligible to In addition to the mandatory circumstances, these will be: We are proposing these additional restrictions to ensure the integrity of our governors.